meanthemes/meanMenu/README.md

 **Please note: This is not a menu system replacement.
 It is simply a lightweight piece of jQuery to convert a standard navigation into a mobile/tablet navigation.**

 **If you are looking for drop down functionality on the desktop, MeanMenu doesn't do it.
-Use <a title="Superfish Drop down menus" href="http://plugins.jquery.com/superfish/">Superfish</a> as well as MeanMenu.**
+Use <a title="Superfish Drop down menus" href="http://plugins.jquery.com/superfish/">Superfish</a> as well as MeanMenu.
+You can see Superfish + MeanMenu on all of our themes, for example <a title="Literary Theme" href="http://www.meanthemes.com/theme/literary/">Literary</a>.**

 And yes, it works with jQuery 2.0 - obviously IE 7 & 8 will not work.